David Curson

-David Alan Curson (born November 4, 1948) is an American union representative and former member of the United States House of Representatives, representing Michigan's 11th congressional district.
+David Alan Curson (November 4, 1948 – September 23, 2024) was an American union representative and politician who was a member of the United States House of Representatives, representing Michigan's 11th congressional district.
 He is known for having one of the shortest terms in congressional history.
 Curson defeated Kerry Bentivolio in a special election to replace former Representative Thaddeus McCotter, who resigned in the summer of 2012, and served less than two months.
-He is a member of the Democratic Party.

-Curson resides in Belleville, Michigan.
-He is a representative for the United Auto Workers.
+He was a member of the Democratic Party.
+Curson was a representative for the United Auto Workers.

 Early life, education, and career

 Curson was born in Toledo, Ohio, to George Curson, a heavy equipment operator for Washington Township, Lucas County, Ohio.
 He is the youngest of six children.
 After graduating from high school in 1966, Curson followed in the footsteps of his mother, working at the Libby-Owens-Ford Glass Company, and attended the University of Toledo.
 However, he dropped out without finishing a degree in order to serve in the United States Marine Corps.
 After returning from service, he began work at the Ford Rawsonville Plant in Ypsilanti, Michigan.